docpad-archive/documentation/01-start/06-troubleshoot.html.md

 This will introduce problems however if you have previously customised `watchOptions`, or if your editor uses swapfiles.
 [More info here.](https://github.com/bevry/docpad/issues/749)

-### Error: "We couldn't find an existing DocPad project inside your current directory..."
+### Error: “We couldn’t find an existing DocPad project inside your current directory...”
-This occurs when you run `docpad run` inside a directory that already has existing files, but doesn't have a structure that resembles a DocPad project.
-We can't directly ask you if you would like to use an existing [skeleton](/docpad/skeletons) for the basis of your new website, as pulling in a skeleton inside a non-empty directory may overwrite your existing files.
+This occurs when you run `docpad run` inside a directory that already has existing files, but doesn’t have a structure that resembles a DocPad project.
+We can’t directly ask you if you would like to use an existing [skeleton](/docpad/skeletons) for the basis of your new website, as pulling in a skeleton inside a non-empty directory may overwrite your existing files.
 If would like to still use a skeleton for the basis of your new website, you will have to run DocPad inside a new empty directory.
 If you would like to start your website from scratch (not use an existing skeleton) then you can follow the [Getting Started](/docpad/start) guide.
 Hope that helps :) [If you need more help then check out our Support Channels](/support).

-### Error: "Could not locate git binary"
+### Error: “Could not locate git binary”
 This happens when the [git](http://git-scm.com) installation is not exposed to your [`PATH` variable](http://en.wikipedia.org/wiki/PATH_%28variable%29).
 You can solve this in either of these two ways:

 - Reinstall git and make sure to select the option during installation that asks if you would like to add it to your `PATH` variable (may also be called, would you like git to be available to the command line)